Why choose prescription safety glasses?

 What are prescription safety glasses?

-Prescription safety glasses shield your eyes and enhance your vision.
-They keep workers safe from hazards and ensure clear vision.
-Plus, they provide comfort features for all-day wear.
+Prescription safety glasses can shield your eyes and enhance your vision.
+They can keep workers safe from hazards and ensure clear vision.
+Plus, they can provide comfort features for all-day wear.
 They may incorporate prescription lenses or fit over regular glasses.

 Key features to consider